MooersLab/jupyterlabcctbxsnips/README.md

 The upside of this approach is that CCTBX can be called while using the PyMOL kernel, so there is no need to switch kernels.
 The downsides are that this approach may be fragile to updates of either PyMOL or CCTBX.
 Prior to updating PyMOL by using the package installer, the old version of the application should be renamed to avoid overwriting it.
-Appending the version number (e.g., PyMOL241.app) will not impede its operation.
+Appending the version number (e.g., `PyMOL241.app`) will not impede its operation.

 ### Install PyMOL wheel with the Python interpreter used to install CCTBX (Windows only)

 A fourth protocol is restricted to Windows.
 Wheel files for installing PyMOL are available for [download](https://www.lfd.uci.edu/~gohlke/pythonlibs/\#pymol-open-source).
-Determine the version of Python already present and whether the operating system is 32 or 64 bit.
+Determine the version of Python already present and whether the operating system is 32- or 64-bit.
 The Python interpreter used to run CCTBX can also be used to install PyMOL with the `pip.exe install` command.
-Both cctbx and pymol will share the same Python interpreter.
+Both CCTBX and PyMOL will share the same Python interpreter.
-Conda or pip.exe can be used to install Jupyter and then JupyterLab.
+Conda or `pip.exe` can be used to install Jupyter and then JupyterLab.
-Then pip.exe would be used to install jupyterlab-snippets-multimenus as above.
+Then `pip.exe` would be used to install `jupyterlab-snippets-multimenus` as above.

 ```bash
 /Applications/PyMOL.app/Contents/bin/ipython kernel install --name pymol37 --user